 - Two excellent tools from Adobe are best equipped to recover unknown file formats.

 - Another tool from our list has an alphabetical index of 1526 extensions that you can open.

-Users can identify, run and also access any file with unknown file extensions on Windows with the help of a few free pieces software.
-Below is a list of some of the better ones out there.
+Users can identify, run, and also access any file with unknown file extensions on Windows with the help of a few pieces of software.

 Smart File Advisor can easily identify files that have no extension or have no known compatible software.
 The tool first analyzes various parts of the file content in order to determine which program to use to open it.

 This is an online tool and one of the best-known for identifying file types.
-The program features a large database of file extensions and also includes the software that uses them with a site features an alphabetical index of 1526 extensions.
+The program includes a large database of file extensions and also includes the software that uses them with a site that features an alphabetical index of 1526 extensions.

 You just have to enter the file extension that you’re analyzing into the search box of the program and press the Search button.

 If it finds the extension in its database, a results page will appear showing the data related to the file.